North Link Connections Mobility Project

 Sound Transit will open three new Link light rail stations in north Seattle in 2021, extending from the University of Washington – Husky Stadium to Northgate Transit Center.
 Metro is planning for a September 2021 opening.

 Metro will be making changes to bus routes and introducing new mobility options in north Seattle and north King County in order to connect people to light rail, respond to changing transportation needs, and improve mobility and access for historically underserved populations.
-The project will be done in coordination with Sound Transit, the Seattle Department of Transportation (SDOT), the University of Washington, Community Transit, and many other partners.
+The project will be done in coordination with Sound Transit, the Seattle Department of Transportation (SDOT), Community Transit, Washington Department of Transportation (WAshDOT) and many other partners.

-An updated network of mobility options will be implemented at Metro’s service change in either March or September 2021, whichever most closely follows the opening of the Link light rail extension.
+An updated network of mobility options will be implemented at Metro’s service change in September 2021.